t3l3machus/hoaxshell/README.md

 ```
 Long story short, you have to be careful to not run an exe or cmd that starts an interactive session within the hoaxshell powershell context.

+## Future
+I am currently working on some auxiliary-type prompt commands to automate parts of host enumeration.